Understanding Body Composition Scale: How Do Smart Scales Work?

 BMI vs. body fat percentage

 BMI only measures weight relative to height, but body fat percentage tells you what your weight is actually made of.
 It shows the percent of your total body weight that is fat.
 Research shows that BMI is just a measurement of relative weight, not body composition.
-Since lean mass weighs more than fat, many people (especially athletes) get incorrectly labeled as obese based on BMI alone.
+Since lean mass weighs more than fat, many people (especially athletes) get incorrectly labelled as obese based on BMI alone.

 DEXA scans

 DEXA scans are considered the gold standard for body composition measurement.
-During this process, you lie on your back for about 10 minutes while an X-ray scans over you.
-The radiation exposure is minimal—about the same as three hours of normal daily exposure.
+During this process, you lie on your back for about 10 minutes while an X ray scans over you.
+The radiation exposure is minimal, about the same as three hours of normal daily exposure.
 DEXA provides detailed information about bone, lean mass, and fat in separate body regions with excellent accuracy (error rate of 2.5–3.5% body fat).
 DEXA scans are the most accurate method for measuring body fat percentage but are not meant for routine use.

 Calipers and Bod Pod